sailingbikeruk/Get-AllAdmins/README.md

-Get All Admin Accounts from all built in privileged groups in a mutli domain forest.
+Get All Admin Accounts from all built in privileged groups in a multi domain forest.

 The Groups enumerated are:

 Enterprise Admins
 Scheme Admins
-Domaisn Admins
+Domain Admins
 Administrators
 Backup Operators
 Print Operators
 Server Operators

-The script also calcluates the password age base don get-date and PasswordLastSet
+The script also calcluates the password age based on get-date and PasswordLastSet

 Output is sent to a CSV